avajs/ava/docs/recipes/react.md

 ## Setting up Babel

-The first thing you need is to set up babel to transpile JSX code from the tests.
-To do that, I'll recommend the [babelrc recipe](https://github.com/sindresorhus/ava/blob/master/docs/recipes/babelrc.md) using `babel-preset-react`.
+The first thing you need to do is to set up `babel` to transpile JSX code from the tests.
+To do that, I'd recommend the [babelrc recipe](https://github.com/sindresorhus/ava/blob/master/docs/recipes/babelrc.md) using `babel-preset-react`.
+You can also have a look at this sample project configuration: https://github.com/adriantoine/ava-enzyme-demo

 ## Enzyme